1Panel-dev/webkubectl/README.md

 ```
 # Usage

-## User embedded page
+  ## Use embedded page
 Open this in web browser.
 ```sh
 http://<webkubectl-address>:<port>
 ```
-You can add/delete kubernetes config file or token, then chose a session and click connect to use kubectl command in web terminal.
+You can manage kubernetes config files or tokens which are stored in local storage, then chose a session and click connect to use kubectl command in web terminal.

+## integration with api